ZahraKiashemshaki/Titanic/README.md

 The Titanic dataset provides information on passengers such as age, sex, class, etc. Our goal is to use this data to predict survival rates.
 The following 11 algorithms have been applied:

-Logistic Regression
+Logistic Regression ,
-K-Nearest Neighbors (KNN)
+K-Nearest Neighbors (KNN) ,
-Support Vector Machines (SVM)
+Support Vector Machines (SVM) ,
-Decision Tree Classifier
+Decision Tree Classifier ,
-Random Forest Classifier
+Random Forest Classifier ,
-Gradient Boosting Classifier
+Gradient Boosting Classifier ,
-AdaBoost Classifier
+AdaBoost Classifier ,
-Naive Bayes
+Naive Bayes ,
-Extra Trees Classifier
+Extra Trees Classifier ,
-XGBoost
+XGBoost,
-LightGBM
+LightGBM ,

 Methodology

 Data Preprocessing: Handling missing values, encoding categorical variables, and feature scaling.